MSI MPG Z790 Carbon WiFi review

 MSI MAG Z790 Tomahawk WiFi DDR4 specs

-The MSI MPG Z790 Carbon WiFi specs list is:
+The MSI MPG Z790 Carbon WiFi specs:

 Dimensions (mm) 305 x 244